quixio/quix-docs/docs/platform/definitions.md

 The following is a list of definitions to aid understanding of how to work with Quix and streaming data.

+## Online IDE (Quix Platform)

+Quix provides an online integrated development environment for Python and C# projects.
+When you open any project, you will see the **Run** button, and a console during runtime, in addition to the IntelliSense.

 ## Workspace

 In Quix Platform, a workspace is an instance of a complete streaming infrastructure isolated from the rest of your Organization in terms of performance and security.
 It contains its own dedicated API instances and Quix internal services.